-These agreements are valid only if, prior to making the agreement, the employer gives the employee the Information Sheet for Employees About Hours of Work and Overtime Pay prepared by the Director of Employment Standards that describes the hours of work and overtime rules in the ESA.
-In order to be valid, the agreement must also include a statement in which the employee acknowledges receipt of the Information Sheet.
+These agreements are valid only if, prior to making the agreement, the employer gives the employee the most recent Information Sheet for Employees About Hours of Work and Overtime Pay prepared by the Director of Employment Standards that describes the hours of work and overtime pay rules in the ESA.
+In order to be valid, the agreement must include a statement in which the employee acknowledges receipt of the Information Sheet.

 Employees are entitled to a certain number of hours free from having to work.

 In most cases, an employee must receive at least 11 consecutive hours off work each day.
 Generally, an employee and an employer cannot agree to less than 11 consecutive hours off work each day.
 The daily rest requirement applies even if:

 This rule does not apply to employees who are on call and called in to work during a period when they would not normally be working.